citizensadvice/design-system/website/content/guides/using-with-rails.md

 ## Prerequisites

 This guide assumes you have some existing Rails knowledge.
-It also assumes you have the following dependencies installed:
+It also assumes you have a recent version of Ruby and Node installed.

-- Ruby version 3.2 or later
-- Node version 18 or later

 ## Creating the application